closerdao/tdf-game-guide/05_token-economy/token_basics.md

 # 🪙 $TDF TOKEN BASICS

-**YOUR FIRST GAME RESOURCE!** The $TDF token is the primary currency in the Regeneration Game—a versatile resource that powers your adventure.
+**CORE RESOURCE** The $TDF token is the primary currency in the TDF Game—a versatile resource that powers your adventure.

 > *"Not all treasure glitters.
 Some of it regenerates."*